Abougheda/Project-/README.md

 # Project-
 Task 3 Computer Engineering
-Project Description:
+# Project Aim
-The aim of this project is to design an
+The aim of this project is to make the robot not to interact with the obstacles on the map

 # Dependancies required and software versions